AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 ### After the 1:1

 By the time I'm finishing up the call, I have a pretty good idea if I'm going to advance someone or not.
 Unless they totally bomb out of the call, I'll send them the full [hiring process documentation]({{site.url}}/assets/post/2020-10-07-how-i-hire-interviews/hiring.html) and my pre-technical questionnaire at this time.
 After the candidate completes the questionnaire, I'll submit all this information to my team, along with my notes.
+I'll ask the team to evaluate the responses and any application materials to help inform my decision to advance, or not.

 I've had interviews where I really enjoyed talking with a candidate, but their written responses showed they weren't qualified for the position.
 That's fine!
 Let them know and move on.
 The reverse of this is also true; it's possible a candidate provides exactly what you're looking for in the written responses but doesn't interview as well.
 That's worth considering if your team communicates mostly through written form.